jhelvy/cbcTools/README.md

 downloads](https://cranlogs.r-pkg.org/badges/grand-total/cbcTools)](https://cran.r-project.org/package=cbcTools)
 <!-- badges: end -->

+## NOTE: This package will undergo a major overhaul in May 2025 to address many of the current issues

 Functions for designing surveys and conducting power analyses for choice-based conjoint survey experiments in R. Each function in the package begins with `cbc_` and supports a step in the following process